robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-STL-README.md

     --recipe zoo:cv/detection/yolov5-l/pytorch/ultralytics/coco/pruned_quant-aggressive_95?recipe_type=transfer
 ```
   - `--data` is the config file for the dataset
-  - `--cfg` / `--hyp` are parameters that do **MARK: XXXXX**
+  - `--cfg` / `--hyp` XXX
   - `--weights` identifies the base pre-sparsfied model for the transfer learning.
 It can be a SparseZoo stub or a path to a local model
   - `--recipe` identifies the transfer learning recipe.
 It can be SparseZoo stub or a path to a local recipe

-Once the training is finished, you will have a pruned-quantized YOLOv5-l fine-tuned on VOC.
+Once the training is finished, you will have a pruned-quantized [XXX] mode trained on VOC!

+The example uses passes SparsZoo stubs as the `weights` and `recipe` parameters, but you can also pass local paths to a model / recipe.

 ## 4. Exporting to ONNX

 Many inference runtimes accept ONNX as the input format.

-SparseML provides a `sparseml.yolov5.export_onnx` command that you can use to export.
+SparseML provides a script that you can use to export to ONNX.
 SparseML's export process
 ensures that the quantized and pruned models properly tranlated to ONNX.
 Be sure the `--weights` argument points to your trained model.

 ```